 - Seasonings: the longer the salsa chills in the refrigerator, it becomes increasingly more spicy and flavorful.
 Keep that in mind when tasting and adjusting the seasonings and acids.
 Also, it tastes differently warm than it does chilled, so I wouldn't recommend doing a taste test until after it has chilled at least 4 hours.

-- Produces about 5 cups or twenty ¼ cup servings.
+- Servings: Produces about 5 cups or twenty ¼ cup servings.